Nilsiraptor/Pastebin/README.md

-# Settings
+# Pastebin
-This repo contains all personal configuration files for different programs
+This repo contains personal scripts and configuration files for different programs